-Starting in version 1806, when using the site option to Use Configuration Manager-generated certificates for HTTP site systems, the management point can be HTTP.
+When using the site option to Use Configuration Manager-generated certificates for HTTP site systems, the management point can be HTTP.
 For more information, see Enhanced HTTP.

 If you aren't using Enhanced HTTP, and your environment has multiple management points, you don't have to HTTPS-enable them all for CMG.
 Configure the CMG-enabled management points as Internet only.
 Then your on-premises clients don't try to use them.

 When you enable Enhanced HTTP, the site server generates a self-signed certificate named SMS Role SSL Certificate, issued by the root SMS Issuing certificate.
 The management point adds this certificate to the IIS Default Web site bound to port 443.

 These tables summarize whether the management point requires HTTP or HTTPS, depending upon the type of client and site version.

 For internet-based clients communicating with the cloud management gateway

 Configure an on-premises management point to allow connections from the CMG with the following client connection mode: